binigoromillo/TUSTOOL/README.md

 **Radiation oncologists can** autonomously incorporate new medical cases into the system and can display the results obtained by the medical residents.
 In this way, TUSTOOL allows the continuous monitoring of students and works as a support mechanism to evaluate their performance in this field.

-Note: All the resources provided for this application are in Spanish.
-However, the user manual comes with very intuitive visual support to make it accessible to everyone.
+*Note*: Most titles and instructions provided in this application are in Spanish.
+However, the code includes comments in english and the user manual comes with very intuitive visual support to make it accessible to everyone.

 ### TUSTOOL INSTALLATION